-Roster checks will be performed by an SSC Gameday Coordinator at the request of the challenging team.
+Roster checks will be performed by an San Antonio SSC Gameday Coordinator at the request of the challenging team.
 Only individual players may be challenged.
 Entire teams may not be challenged.
 The challenging team must provide legitimate reasons for submitting a roster check request.
-Challenging teams must report their intention to initiate a roster check to an SSC Official as soon as possible to ensure the preservation of playing time.
-Teams lose the ability to challenge a player’s eligibility after 15 minutes have elapsed, except in the case of a late-arriving player.
+Challenging teams must report their intention to initiate a roster check to an San Antonio SSC Official as soon as possible to ensure the preservation of playing time.
+Teams lose the ability to challenge a player’s eligibility after the halfway point.

 Everyone loves a little competition, but one team dominating a league season after season can spoil the fun for everybody.

-If a team retaining more than 3 players has won three championships in consecutive seasons for which they have been registered, the SSC will have the option to, in its discretion, request that team to form two or more separate teams to promote parity in the league or withdraw their registration.
-That team will then have the opportunity to form two separate teams with each subsequent roster approved by the SSC.
+If a team retaining more than 3 players has won 3 championships in consecutive seasons for which they have been registered, the SSC will have the option to, in its discretion, request that team to form 2 or more separate teams to promote parity in the league or withdraw their registration.
+That team will then have the opportunity to form 2 separate teams with each subsequent roster approved by the SSC.

 OVERLY COMPETITIVE PLAYERS: